 Lisa Steinberg has always seen things a little differently.
 She believes anything is possible when good people come together to realize a dream and make the world a better place.

-That philosophy, along with more than 25 years of fundraising experience and a lifelong commitment to the Jewish People, is what Lisa brings to the Auschwitz Birkenau Foundation Committee as the Director of Leadership Engagement.
+That philosophy, along with more than 25 years of fundraising experience and a lifelong commitment to the Jewish People, is what Lisa brings to the Auschwitz Birkenau Memorial Foundation as the Director of Leadership Engagement.
 As a devoted daughter-in-law of an Auschwitz survivor, Lisa feels a personal responsibility to see that future generations will be able to visit and learn how the world allowed such a place of hatred to exist.

 Following years in varying fundraising roles for The Jewish Federation of Greater Philadelphia, Hillel of Greater Philadelphia, ADL, American Friends of Hebrew University, B’nai B’rith International and Congregation B’nai Jeshurun, Lisa brings an unmatched passion for this work and feels the importance of it in her bones.